 Content connection is removed: You should not archive content-connected projects until they finish.

-Do not mix this with backups: You back up local projects - you archive online projects.
+Do not confuse this with backups: You back up local projects - you archive online projects.
 In addition, the administrator can make a backup of the entire memoQ server from the Deployment tool - but again, that is not the same as archiving projects.

 How to get here